MartinAltmayer/pokerserver/README.md

 ## Requirements

-The server has several external dependencies for database access:
+The server has several external dependencies for database access and message queuing:

 - unixodbc (used by aioodbc via pyodbc).
 - sqliteodbc (SQLite3 driver).
+- rabbitmq.

 ### Installation of Dependencies Under Max OS X

-    brew install unixodbc
+    brew update
-    brew install sqliteodbc
+    brew install unixodbc sqliteodbc rabbitmq

 Add the SQLite3 driver to `~/odbcinst.ini`: